 I talked about ‘active listening’ in my article about using motivational interviewing techniques to help a loved one.
 That’s because it’s an important skill to have if you don’t want to keep finding yourself in one-way conversations.
 Thus, those of us who are extroverted might benefit from being quiet more in conversations, engaging in active listening, and thinking before we speak.

 Remember to ask questions (open-ended ones where possible) rather than talking about yourself (here’s looking at you, mum).
-You should also avoid interrupting the person talking, something I’m guilty of, but I always apologise and give the floor back to the person I interrupted.
+You should also avoid interrupting the person talking, something I’m guilty of, but I always apologise and give the floor back to the person I interrupt.

 For more tips on this, check out my article about Using Motivational Interviewing To Help A Love One and check out Be Quiet by wikiHow.